Don Welch

 Don Welch (June 3, 1932 – August 6, 2016) was an American poet and academic who was born in Hastings, Nebraska.
 The author of several published poetry collections and a regular contributor to literary magazines, Welch was an English literature professor at the University of Nebraska at Kearney from 1959 to 1997.
 While there, he was awarded the Distinguished Paul W. Reynolds and Clarice Kingston Reynolds Endowed Chair in English, Poetry & Creative Writing.
 In June 2001, a bronze sculpture of Welch was finished and dedicated to him on the campus.

 Welch spent his early years in the towns of Gothenburg and Columbus.
-After graduating from Kearney Senior High School in Kearney, he earned a B.A. from the University of Nebraska at Kearney, an M.A. from the University of Northern Colorado, and a Ph.D. from the University of Nebraska–Lincoln.
+After graduating from Kearney Senior High School in Kearney, he earned a B.A. from the University of Nebraska at Kearney, an M.A. from the University of Northern Colorado, and a Ph.D. from the University of Nebraska.
 Welch and his wife, Marcia, had five children.
 He died on August 6, 2016.

 Career

 Welch's early career was spent teaching English at Fort Morgan High School in Fort Morgan, Colorado, Gothenburg High School in Gothenburg, Nebraska, and at Hastings College in Hastings, Nebraska.
-Welch held the Reynolds Chair in Poetry at the University of Nebraska-Kearney from 1987 until his retirement in 1997.
+Welch held the Reynolds Chair in Poetry at the University of Nebraska at Kearney from 1987 until his retirement in 1997.
 In retirement he continued to teach courses in the philosophy department at UNK.

 Fellow Nebraska poet William Kloefkorn has been quoted as saying, "Don Welch moves among the poor like a modern day Whitman who has mastered the fine art of pruning. ...
 With a minimum of words he evokes a maximum of feelings and sympathies.
 The rest of us need the poet's words to bring us those places we have neither the time nor the courage to explore."